wp-plugins/webrotate-360-product-viewer/readme.txt

 **Example 1:** [wr360embed name="yourviewname" width="100%" height="450px" config="/your-wordpress-site/360-assets/sampleshoe/config.xml"]

+<i>You can also add an extra shortcode parameter called basewidth and specify the original width of your embedded 360 product viewer (i.e., basewidth="620px").
+So when your primary shortcode width parameter is relative (i.e 100% as in the example above), the basewidth setting will force the 360 product viewer to scale its height relative to your original viewer width (basewidth).
+If the basewidth parameter is not set, the viewer height is not scaled when it's embedded in a responsive layout environment.</i>

 <h4>Integrate via popup</h4>
 Use the following shortcode to integrate via lightbox popup (replace name, width, height and config with your own values):